Skip to Content

 In South Dakota, you have just three business days to give your employer written notice of your work-related injury.
 If you fail to act quickly, you risk losing access to workers’ compensation benefits entirely.

-A workers’ compensation lawyer like those at King Law Firm, P.C. will help ensure that all the paperwork gets to the right place on schedule.
+A workers’ compensation lawyer like those at King Law Firm will help ensure that all the paperwork gets to the right place on schedule.

 Securing Full Benefits